raydelvecchio/aiff-rust/README.md

             * Remaining: Audio data
                 * Audio data is stored, for each channel (if any) in an interleaved format
                 * Left channel frame 1, right channel frame 1, left channel frame 2, right channel frame 2
+                * Audio data typically stored using *Pulse Code Modulation (PCM)*, which converts analog signal into digital
+                    * Most commonly, each digital sample is stored as an `i16` type, meaning values can be positive or negative
 * Spotify API features:
     * Acousticness: Calculated using spectral centroids.
 Higher values indicate more acoustic sound.
     * Danceability: Derived from zero crossing rate.
 Reflects rhythm stability and beat strength.